 The watchdog says it will auction 700MHz, 800MHz and 2.6 GHz bands to enhance competition and to increase broadband coverage.
 Such a move would bridge the digital divide and remove broadband networks disparities between urban and rural areas.

 Icasa favours the auction model adopted in Germany, which it claims led to wireless broadband or Long Term Evolution (LTE) services being available across the country in a period of less than two years.

 Icasa is hoping to achieve same impressive results in South Africa.
-Icasa is also hoping that the auction of spectrum will give expression to the National Development Plan (NDP) that seeks to achieve universal access to broadband by 2030.
+Icasa is also hoping that the auction of the spectrum will give expression to the National Development Plan (NDP) that seeks to achieve universal access to broadband by 2030.

-But as Morgan Freeman warns in the movie ShawShank Redemption: “Hope is a dangerous thing to possess and you can just hope forever, but sometimes hope is the only thing that can keep you going”.
+But as Morgan Freeman warns in the movie Shawshank Redemption: “Hope is a dangerous thing to possess and you can just hope forever, but sometimes hope is the only thing that can keep you going”.